 Claimants can no longer take a leisurely wait-and-see approach.
 All potential claims in all past and ongoing projects should be reviewed.
 Potential problem areas in ongoing projects and transactions should be anticipated, monitored, investigated, and swiftly acted upon.
 If in doubt, sue.

 REVIEW CONTRACTUAL REMEDIES

 When a limitation period expires, the claimant is not only barred from filing a claim in court.
 Instead, all judicial AND non-judicial remedies are extinguished.
-In other words, not only is the claimant prevented from suing, but will also be prevented from demanding payment, carrying out rent distress, repossessing vehicles and other secured goods, or starting an arbitration.
+In other words, not only is the claimant prevented from suing, but is also be prevented from demanding payment, carrying out rent distress, repossessing vehicles and other secured goods, or starting an arbitration.
 Many contracts, such as joint-venture agreements, will set out processes for dealing with disputes.
-If those processes take longer than two years, the aggrieved party may be out of luck in pursuing a remedy.
+If those processes take longer than 2 years, the aggrieved party may be out of luck in pursuing a remedy.
 It is thus crucial to review all contracts with dispute-resolution provisions in light of the new Act.

 IS IT POSSIBLE TO CONTRACT OUT OF THE NEW ACT, AND SHORTEN OR LENGTHEN LIMITATION PERIODS?